 Forum and jurisdiction

 The Russian court system does not have any specific courts for shipping cases.
-Any disputes related to the shipping industry may be heard by one of the following forums:
+Any disputes concerning the shipping industry may be heard by one of the following forums:

 - the Constitutional Court, which deals only with constitutional issues;

-- the courts of general jurisdiction, which hear criminal, administrative and civil cases; and
+- the courts of general jurisdiction, which hear criminal, administrative and civil cases;3 and

-- the state commercial courts, which now operate at four levels: regional commercial courts, regional appeal commercial courts, federal commercial circuit courts and the Supreme Court of the Russian Federation.
+- the state commercial courts, which now operate at four levels: regional commercial courts, regional appeal commercial courts, federal commercial circuit courts and the Supreme Court of the Russian Federation.4

 In February 2014, a law was passed to merge the Supreme Court of the Russian Federation and the Supreme Commercial Court of the Russian Federation.
 The new Supreme Court of the Russian Federation was duly established and since 6 August 2014 has been the apex court in Russia.